Skip to content

 Compare pre and post event images

 The ESA Charter Mapper offers multiple visualization tools.
-As an example, to enhance the visualization of multiple layers, the geobrowser also provides a Vertical Slider Bar to combine two images (e.g. pre- and post-event).
+As an example, to enhance the visualization of multiple layers, the geobrowser also provides a Vertical Slider Bar to visually compare two images (e.g. pre- and post-event).
 This is possible by selecting from the Results panel two features (e.g. two Calibrated Datasets) having active tiled layers.

 Note